Sunbird-Knowlg/knowledge-platform/README.md

 Repository for Knowledge Platform - 2.0

 ## Knowledge-platform local setup
-This readme file contains the instruction to set up and run the content-service in local machine.
+This readme file contains the instruction to set up and run the content service on the local machine.

 ### System Requirements: